Roberto Alomar: Post-playing honors and activities

 On April 4, 2008, Alomar was inducted into the Blue Jays Level of Excellence at Rogers Centre, prior to the team's home opener.
+He has since been removed from the Blue Jays Level of Excellence due to an allegation of sexual misconduct.

 In 2010, Alomar's first year of Hall of Fame eligibility, he missed induction by eight votes.
 His 73.7% of the vote was the highest percentage of votes in any player's first year on the ballot without being elected.
-Some baseball writers expressed shock that he failed to get in on the first ballot, but many attributed the near-miss to sportswriters holding a grudge over the 1996 spitting incident with John Hirschbeck, including Alomar's brother Sandy Jr. and Hirschbeck himself.
+Some baseball writers expressed shock that he failed to get in on the first ballot, but many attributed the near miss to sportswriters holding a grudge over the 1996 spitting incident with John Hirschbeck, including Alomar's brother Sandy Jr. and Hirschbeck himself.
 He was elected to the Hall of Fame in his second year of eligibility, with 90% of the vote (523 of 581 ballots cast).
 On July 24, 2011, Alomar was inducted into the Hall of Fame, becoming the first inductee to be depicted as a Blue Jays player on his plaque.

 On June 19, 2010, Alomar was inducted into the Canadian Baseball Hall of Fame in St. Marys, Ontario.

-The 2011 Caribbean Series was dedicated to him, which was followed by his induction into the Caribbean Baseball Hall of Fame.

-On March 31, 2011, Alomar was named as a special assistant to the Blue Jays organization.
-The following year, he began hosting the annual Tournament 12 (T12) showcase at Rogers Centre for Canadian baseball prospects; major leaguers Josh Naylor, Mike Soroka, and Abraham Toro are alumni of the tournament.
+The 2011 Caribbean Series was dedicated to him and the series was followed by his induction into the Caribbean Baseball Hall of Fame.
+On March 31, 2011, he was named as a special assistant with the Blue Jays.
+In 2012, he began hosting the annual Tournament 12 (T12) showcase at Rogers Centre for Canadian baseball prospects; major leaguers Josh Naylor, Mike Soroka, and Abraham Toro are alumni of the tournament.
 On July 31, 2011, the Blue Jays retired Alomar's number 12 at Rogers Centre.
 He was the first Blue Jay to be so honored.
+The number has since been unretired after the Blue Jays severed all ties to him due to an allegation of sexual misconduct.

 On August 3, 2013, Alomar was inducted into the Baltimore Orioles Hall of Fame.

-On November 12, 2013, Alomar launched a baseball equipment line, Alomar Baseball.
+On November 12, 2013, he launched a baseball equipment line, Alomar Baseball.
 On September 24, 2015, Alomar was inducted into the Ontario Sports Hall of Fame in Toronto.

-Alomar guest-starred on an episode of Canadian sitcom Mr. D in an episode when students ran an "Alomar for President" campaign during the Student Council Elections.

-In 2017, Baseball Commissioner Rob Manfred named Alomar a special consultant, tasked with helping grow baseball in Puerto Rico.
+He guest-starred on an episode of Canadian sitcom Mr. D in an episode when students ran an "Alomar for President" campaign during the Student Council Elections.
+In 2017, MLB Commissioner Rob Manfred named Alomar a special consultant, tasked with helping grow baseball in Puerto Rico.
 In July 2020, it was announced that Alomar was launching an expansion team in the Liga de Béisbol Profesional Roberto Clemente.
-The team, based in San Juan and named RA12 (after his initials and uniform number), began competing during the 2020-21 season.
+The team, based in San Juan and named RA12 (after his initials and uniform number), began competing during the 2020–21 season.
 He also became a member of the LBPRC Board of Directors.